chenzhenpeng18/TOSEM23-BiasMitigationStudy/README.md

 ## Dataset

-We use the five default datasets supported by the AIF 360 toolkit.
+We use the five default datasets supported by the AIF360 toolkit.
 Please refer to https://github.com/Trusted-AI/AIF360/tree/master/aif360/data for the raw data files.

 ## Scripts and results
 The repository contains five folders: